Workforce Management Certification

 Are there any resources recommended to prepare for the tests?

-There are many resources available here, including articles, books, web seminar information, and a link to a free knowledge assessment.
-However, there is no requirement for any student to purchase any specific study materials or attend any training.
+No courses are mandatory for certification, but there are many resources available here, including articles, books, web seminar information, and a link to a free knowledge assessment.
+There is no requirement for any student to purchase any specific study materials or attend any training.
 Applicants with experience in the field may have gained their knowledge through a variety of sources and it is only important that the knowledge be demonstrated through the certification process.

 How much does the certification cost?